Taming Enterprise Complexity

 Focused Environments

-I found the most effective way of managing the expanding feature set was to provide separate, tailored environments for completing specific workflows.
+I found the most effective way of managing the expanding feature set was to provide separate, tailored environments for completing specific objectives.

-Each service and sub-service is managed in a dedicated space with razor-sharp focus on the exact task at hand, while keeping quick navigation between features and products always accessible.
+Each service and sub-service is managed in a dedicated setting with razor-sharp focus on the exact task at hand.

 -